11lugg/stepping-stone/README.md

 - Redux Persist (To persist state)
 - Firebase (handling authentication and firestore database)

-This isn't an exausted list.
+This isn't an exaustive list.
 Please look at the package-lock.json file for all dependencies.

 This is a work in progress and there is additional functionality being added.
 Please check back frequently to see its progress.
 Below is a roadmap of upcoming tasks.
 Here is a link to all my current commits https://github.com/11lugg/stepping-stone/commits/main: